theosotr/theosotr.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: PhD student, Athens University of Economics and Business, Athens, Greece
+description: Athens University of Economics and Business, Athens, Greece

 profile:
   align: right